 Welcome to the Food Revolution newsroom.
-This is your go-to place for food news – here we’ll shout about both the joys of cooking and the ugly truths of the food industry.
-This is where you can keep informed, discuss, comment and act on the food issues that urgently need to change.Close^
+This is your go-to place for news, discussion and positive action around the critical food issues of today.
+Here, we'll shout about the joys of cooking as well as the ugly truths of the food industry.
+It's also where you can follow every development of the UK Childhood Obesity Strategy.
+So get involved, read below, discuss, comment and act on the issues that we need to change.Close^

 All the latest stories on the food issues that matter.
 Stay informed and join the conversation.